 - An attacker wants to find out what ports are also open.
 Have you made a mistake of running telnet, or do you use FTP to manage your website?
 FTP shouldn’t be open on your mail server, nor do you have telnet open on your web server.
 All these “touches” are detected by Portsentry, which instructs Brutus to null-route the source IP for a day or three – attack stopped.

 - You’re not a business but a home user.
 Are you running a “modem” with port 37215 open and you didn’t know about it?
 Is the Comcast management port open?
 What are they vulnerable to?
 When attacker or botnet scans your home network Portsentry detects that scan and drops the source instantly.
-After you install Brutus you’ll find you’re null-routing IP’s on the Internet you never visited, but they’ve been “rattling your doorknob” for a year and you never knew it.
+After you install Brutus you’ll find you’re null-routing IP’s on the Internet you never visited, but they’ve been “rattling your doorknob” for howeverlong and you never knew it.

-This system as an IPS is not radical, businesses have had systems that do this for quite some time – what’s different about this is that it works bur businesses as well as at home and it’s free as in beer.
+This system as an IPS is not radical, businesses have had systems that do this for quite some time – what’s different about this is that it works for businesses as well as at home and it’s free as in beer.

 The components of the Portsentry & Brutus system are: